“You have given me many troubles and bad times, but you will give me life again. When I am almost dead, You will keep me alive.”

 Lamentations 3:32-33, NASB

-There is pain, but there are promises.
-There is sadness, but there are psalms.
+There is pain, but there are also promises.
+There can brutal sadness, but there are psalms.
 There is a blessing on all those who grieve.
 This topic deserves far more attention than this simple post.
-(But they say, every fool wants to play “Hamlet,” so I guess I’m not immune.)
+(If you’re in the thick of things, I’m trusting the Holy Spirit will help you to your next step.)

-There is such sorrow in this life, much more than the human heart can possibly contain.
+There can be such sorrow in this life, much more than the human heart can possibly contain.
 But our Savior has a title (one of many.)
 He is the “Man of Sorrows.”
-He is the one “on point.”
+He is the one who is “on point.”
 He leads us through such intense hostility.
-He guides us when things get very dark.
+He is there, when the switch is flipped and it becomes instantly dark.
+We can’t, won’t and will not leave you to face your pain alone.

 - Jesus has fully shared our sorrow.
 All that you are feeling right now, He feels.
 If you feel you are at a minus 10, then He does as well.
 As you suffer, He is your shadow.